MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

 ---
-title: Use Azure Artifacts feeds as a private PowerShell repository
+title: Use an Azure Artifacts feed as a private PowerShell repository
-description: How to use Azure Artifacts feeds as a private PowerShell repository ms.service: azure-devops-artifacts ms.author: rabououn
+description: Learn how to use an Azure Artifacts feed as a private PowerShell repository ms.service: azure-devops-artifacts ms.author: rabououn
 author: ramiMSFT
-ms.date: 08/19/2022
+ms.date: 07/03/2024
 monikerRange: 'azure-devops'
 "recommendations": "true"
 ---